rbrower28/Final-Project/3-trees.md

 * First, you will need to create a recursive function that goes through each item on the tree and places it on a list.

-* Next, you will need to calculate the mean (average) of the data.
+* Next, you will need to sort the list to prepare it for the standard deviation function.

-* Finally, you will need to place the standard deviation function from above and run the numbers through it.
+* Finally, you will need to use the standard deviation function from above and run the numbers through it.

 The standard deviation will be returned at the end.